alichdrdzn/sstp-v2ray/README.md

 In the shell:

 cd /root/vpnserver
 ./vpncmd

+In the vpncmd:
-1
+* Choose 1
-hub default
+* hub default
-ipsecenable
+* ipsecenable
-sstpenable
+* sstpenable
-securenaten
+* securenaten
-usercreate
+* usercreate
-userpasswordset
+* userpasswordset
+You good to go.